 The Fellowship Year

-Supreme Court Fellows become employees of the federal court system and receive salaries equivalent to GS-15/3 of the government pay scale (currently $132,009).
-Fellows are eligible for federal employees' health and life insurance programs.
+Supreme Court Fellows become employees of the federal court system and receive salaries equivalent to GS-12/1 of the government pay scale (currently $74,872).
+Fellows are eligible for health, life insurance, and other benefits programs offered to federal employees.